jaakka/tiaportal_minecraft_java_plugin/README.md

 2. Create folder for "logic communicate helper application"
 3. Run cmd in folder and install libraries with ``npm install``
 4. Download tiaportalservice.js
-5. Now you can start service with cmd ``node tiaportalservice.js`` but not yet.
+5. Now you can start service with cmd ``node tiaportalservice.js``
-6.
+6. Before that create delicated minecraft server, i used "paper" for 1.20.4
+7. Download my tiaportal plugin for server
+8. if tiaportalservice.js running you can start server.
+You can manually connect to service with mc-command  ``/tiaportal reconnect``
+9. remember start logic simulator or logic and test webpage before you try add to logic this.
+10. Enjoy

 You need install node js for your computer where you host mc-server.